Connect To Your Higher Self To Unlock The Key To Manifesting

 While we can't settle such questions here, we can at least say more about what higher consciousness is, so that we can understand the impact it has on our lives.

-Higher consciousness is the aim of transcendental spiritual exercises practices by monks, sages, and spiritual experts, and Law of Attraction practitioners sometimes refer to it as a “shortcut to manifestation.”
+Higher consciousness is the aim of transcendental spiritual exercises practices by monks, sages, and spiritual experts, and Law of Attraction authors sometimes refer to it as a “shortcut to manifestation.”

 In simplest terms, it is consciousness that goes beyond ordinary awareness – as well as being deeply aware of our true natures and our real desires, we are more aware of the universe around us.